awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-health-checks.md

 ## Modify the Health Check Settings of a Target Group<a name="modify-health-check-settings"></a>

-You can modify the health check settings for your target group at any time\.
+You can modify some of the health check settings for your target group\.

-**To modify the health check settings of a target group using the console**
+**To modify health check settings for a target group using the console**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.